contains the active ingredient, allopurinol (al-oe-PUR-in-ol)

-2. You have or have had any medical conditions, especially the following:
+2.have or have had any medical conditions, especially the following:

 high blood pressure

-3. You are currently pregnant or you plan to become pregnant.
+4.are pregnant or intend to become pregnant.

-4. You are currently breastfeeding or you plan to breast-feed.
+5.are breast-feeding or plan to breast-feed.

-If you have not told your doctor about any of the above, tell him or her before you start to take APO-ALLOPURINOL.
+If you have not told your doctor about any of the above, tell them before you start taking this medicine.

 Taking other medicines

-Tell your doctor if you are taking any other medicines, including medicines that you buy without a prescription from a pharmacy,
+Tell your doctor or pharmacist if you are taking any other medicines, including any that you buy without a prescription from

-supermarket or health food shop.
+your pharmacy, supermarket or health food shop.

-Some medicines may interfere with APO-ALLOPURINOL.
+Some medicines and allopurinol may interfere with each other.
+These include:

-Coumarin type anticoagulant drugs, medicine used to prevent blood clots (e.g. warfarin)
+warfarin, used to help prevent blood clots

-Chlorpropamide (Diabinese) used to treat diabetes
+chlorpropamide, a medicine used to treat diabetes